shatibiswas/ML_Project_2--Breast-Cancer-Classification-/README.md

 Breast cancer is one of the most common cancers among women worldwide.
 Early diagnosis and accurate classification of breast cancer tumors as either malignant (cancerous) or benign (non-cancerous) are critical for effective treatment and improved survival rates.

+# **Project Description:**

+This project involves predicting whether breast cancer is malignant or benign using logistic regression.

-**This project aims to develop a machine learning-based classification system using Logistic Regression to predict the nature of breast tumors based on input features derived from digitized images of fine needle aspirates (FNA) of breast masses.**
+**To elavorate this, this project aims to develop a machine learning-based classification system using Logistic Regression to predict the nature of breast tumors based on input features derived from digitized images of fine needle aspirates (FNA) of breast masses.**

 ## Key Steps
 - Data preprocessing and cleaning